DaniloPierpaoli/Developer-job-market-analysis/Readme.txt

 RESULTS:

 Datasets:
- -Findings
+ -Findings:
    • PostegreSQL is the database most used by respondents and the database they want to work with the most. .
 We can see an opposite trend in MySQL.
 SQLite has a larger number of participants that wish to work with than MySQL.
 Also, Redis seems to be on a growing trend.
 Overall PostegreSQL seems to become even more dominant than it currently is among respondents.
    • MySQL is currently the second most used database and it's the number 4 respondents want to work with.
    • More participants want to work with PostegreSQL and Redis than there are already working with